-In addition to the assessment of performance, the Nominating Committee also performs fit and proper assessments of the Directors, Chief Executive Officer and other Key Responsible Persons, which include Senior Managers and Heads of Department, prior to initial appointment and annually thereafter.
+The Nominating Committee also performs fit and proper assessments of the Directors, Chief Executive Officer and other Key Responsible Persons, which include Senior Managers and Heads of Department, prior to initial appointment and annually thereafter.
 The fit and proper assessment covers the person's probity; personal integrity and reputation; competence and capability; and financial integrity.
 Any Director, Chief Executive Officer or other Key Responsible Person who fails to meet the fit and proper requirements shall cease to hold office and act in such capacity.

-2.6 Re-appointment and Re-election
+2.6 Reappointment and Re-election

-The re-appointment of a Director upon expiry of his or her current term of office as approved by Bank Negara Malaysia, is also subject to the prior approval of Bank Negara Malaysia.
+The reappointment of a Director upon expiry of his or her current term of office as approved by Bank Negara Malaysia, is also subject to the prior approval of Bank Negara Malaysia.
 The Nominating Committee is responsible for assessing the performance of Directors whose term of office as approved by Bank Negara Malaysia is due to expire, and submitting their recommendation to the Board for decision.
-In the case of Independent Directors, the Nominating Committee also assesses the independence of the Directors prior to their re-appointment as Independent Directors.
+Reappointment of a Director is contingent on the satisfactory evaluation of the Director's performance and contribution to the Board.
+In the case of Independent Directors, the Nominating Committee also assesses the independence of the Directors prior to their reappointment as Independent Directors.